Wells and Septics

 Septic Reinspections

-Both Drummond/North Elmsley (D/NE) and Tay Valley Township now have a Mandatory Septic Re-inspection Programs in place for Otty Lake.
-The municipalities have the authority to require a re-inspection take place on systems older than nine years.
+Currently (2024) only Tay Valley Township has a Mandatory Septic Reinspection Program in place for Otty Lake.
+Drummond/North Elmsley (D/NE) does not.
+Tay Valley has the the authority to require a re-inspection take place on systems older than nine years.
 Once all the systems are inspected, they will be reinspected on a ten year cycle.

 Voluntary Reinspection Programs